Junior Eurovision Song Contest 2008: Voting

 As in all previous Eurovision Song Contests each country gave their top 10 countries songs points from 1 point for their 10th favourite song up until 8 points for their 3rd favourite song.
-Then 10 and 12 points were given for the second favorite and favorite respectively.
+Then 10 and 12 points were given for the second favourite and favourite respectively.
 However, the difference between this contest and other past contests is this is the first Eurovision Song Contest that implements a jury vote that counts for half of each countries vote.
-Profits made from the televoting was donated to UNICEF.
+Profits made from the televoting were donated to UNICEF.

 Contest overview

 The event took place on 22 November 2008 at 21:15 EET (20:15 CET).
 Fifteen countries participated, with the running order published on 14 October 2008.
-For the first time, all the countries competing were eligible to vote through a 50% jury and 50% televoting system.
-(Note: The only country that did not use this system was Ukraine who calculated their vote using a jury.
-Ukrainian broadcaster NTU opted not to broadcast the contest live, but to air it deferred on Sunday 23 November as Saturday 22 November was Holodomor Remembrance Day in the country.)
-Georgia won with 121 points, with Ukraine, Lithuania, Malta, and Macedonia completing the top five.
+For the first time, all competing countries were eligible to vote through a 50% jury and 50% televoting system.
+(Note: Excluding Ukraine, which only used jury votes, as their broadcaster NTU aired the contest deferred on Sunday 23 November, as Saturday 22 November was Holodomor Memorial Day in the country.)
+Georgia won with 154 points, with Ukraine, Lithuania, Malta, and Macedonia completing the top five.
 Belgium, Serbia, the Netherlands, Greece, and Bulgaria occupied the bottom five positions.

 The opening of the show featured a dance act featuring Yiorgos Ioannides and Mariam Venizelou.
-During the interval, Eurovision 2008 winner Dima Bilan performed two songs during the interval, alongside Evridiki and her husband Dimitris Korgialas who performed the theme song of the contest, "Fun in the Sun".
+During the interval, Eurovision 2008 winner Dima Bilan performed two songs, alongside Evridiki and her husband Dimitris Korgialas who performed the theme song of the contest, "Fun in the Sun".
 Closing the interval, all participants performed the song "Hand in Hand", which was written especially for UNICEF and the Junior Eurovision Song Contest that year.